Arctotis stoechadifolia

-Arctotis stoechadifolia, the African daisy or white arctotis, is a rare species of South African plants in the family Asteraceae.
-It is a rare plant found only in sand dunes along the West coast of Cape Province.
+Arctotis stoechadifolia, the African daisy or white arctotis, is a species of South African flowering plants in the family Asteraceae.
+It is a rare plant found only in its native range in sand dunes along the West coast of Cape Province.
+However, it has also been introduced in New Zealand.

 The species is sometimes regarded as the same species as the much more common and widely cultivated A. venusta, but authors separate the two as distinct species.